ARM-software/abi-aa/aapcs64/aapcs64.rst

 Abstract
 --------

-This document describes the Procedure Call Standard use by the Application Binary Interface (ABI) for the Arm 64-bit architecture.
+This document describes the Procedure Call Standard used by the Application Binary Interface (ABI) for the Arm 64-bit architecture.

 Keywords
 --------

 Procedure call, function call, calling conventions, data layout

-Latest release and defects report
+Latest Release and Defects Report
 ---------------------------------

 Please check `Application Binary Interface for the Arm® Architecture